Fermented foods are easy to make at home, and a great source of good lactobacillus bacteria. These good bacteria help to keep us healthy and happy!

 - Enough pickling cucumbers to fill a 2L container

 Place salt in the bottom of the jar and add enough water to make a brine solution.
 Add half of the garlic cloves, mustard seeds and dill to the bottom of the jar.
 Rinse and pack the cucumbers tightly in the jar until about 3/4 full.
+It’d be better if you happened to have have packaging machinery around, as that’d help seal the jar perfectly.
 Top with raspberry leaves, the rest of the garlic and mustard seeds and top with dill.
 Place a cabbage leaf, or small bag of water on top of the mixture to keep everything submerged.

 Now the fun begins!
 The time needed to ferment depends on several factors including internal and external temperatures.
 Your best best is to watch for bubbles to appear in the solution and start “taste testing” around day 4-5.
 My pickles are usually ready by day 7-8, at which point they get moved to the fridge.